Home iOS Deferred Deep Link Implementation (Swift)

 </html>

-Websites with web services can add the following in the <head></head> section:
+Websites with web services can add the following code within <head></head>:

 1

-<meta name="apple-itunes-app" content="app-id=APPID, app-argument=page parameters">
+<meta name="apple-itunes-app" content="app-id=APPID, app-argument=page parameter">

 The URL Scheme method can be handled in the AppDelegate’s func application(_ application: UIApplication, open url: URL, sourceApplication: String?, annotation: Any) -> Bool: